-Each full-time staff member (both exempt and non-exempt employees) will be granted 6 short leaves (90 minutes or less) for the school year (pro-rated if they are hired after the beginning of the school year) which must be pre-approved by the Principal and may be used as long as they do not have a class.
+Each full-time staff member (both exempt and non-exempt employees) will be granted 1 short leave (up to 90 minutes) for every 18 days worked which must be pre-approved by the Principal and may be used as long as they do not have a class.
 If they have a duty, they must arrange their own substitute beforehand.
 Any leaves over 90 minutes will be charged as personal leave.
 Once an employee has used all of their short leaves for the year, they will be charged personal leave for the time requested.